 INDIAN COUNTRY PROGRAMS

-The Indian Country Programs at the Montana Department of Commerce offers a variety of technical assistance and grant programs targeted towards economic development for projects that strengthen the economy and languages of tribal nations in Montana through the development and enhancement of business opportunities and tribal languages on reservations, in tribal communities, and for Native American businesses.
+The Office of Indian Country Economic Development at the Montana Department of Commerce offers a variety of technical assistance and grant programs targeted towards economic development projects that strengthen the economy of and tourism to tribal nations in Montana through the development and enhancement of tourism offerings and business opportunities on reservations, in tribal communities, and for Native American businesses.

-Scroll down to find the application link for each grant category and click 'Submit' to start the application process.
-To begin an application, first time users of the Submittable™ platform will be prompted to create a required profile for application submission.
+Current grant applications, reporting forms, or opportunities will be listed below.
+Scroll down to find the appropriate submission link and click on 'Submit' to begin the online process.
+First time users of the Submittable™ platform will be prompted to create a required profile for application submission.
 For additional information on each announcement, click on the 'More' down arrow button next to each announcement.

 To begin an application, scroll to the bottom and click on the 'Submit' button.
 1st time users of the Submittable™ platform will be prompted to create a required profile for application submission.